gary-dalton/RaspberryPi-projects/beginner_guide_via_core_pi_v2.md

 It is important to keep your pi's software up to date.
 This is commonly done using apt-get.
 The main keywords to know are _update_, _upgrade_, _install_, and _remove_.
 So let's make the system current.

+### Use the corepi cache

+The corepi system uses a cache to locally connected pies.
+A single line added to a configuration file makes this available.

++ `sudo nano /etc/apt/apt.conf.d/02proxy`
+    - Learn about _nano_, the editor used to write the configuration file.
+[The Beginner’s Guide to Nano](http://www.howtogeek.com/howto/42980/the-beginners-guide-to-nano-the-linux-command-line-text-editor/)
++ Add the line `Acquire::http { Proxy "http://192.168.84.1:3142"; };`

+### Upgrade

 + Update the packages list, `sudo apt-get update`.
 + Upgrade software packages to the current version, `sudo apt-get upgrade`.
 + Relax, this might take a while.
 Maybe grab lunch.